Teach n Go

 • Provides consistent structure for students and teachers

-• Fits well with subjects requiring daily reinforcement, like math and foreign languages
+• Works well for subjects needing daily reinforcement, like math and languages

 • Easier to schedule extracurricular activities and electives